libfuse/pyfuse3/rst/getting_started.rst

 function will return when the file system should be unmounted again, which is done by calling `llfuse.close`.

-It is probably a good idea to look at the example file system in the ``contrib`` directory.
+It is probably a good idea to look at the :ref:`example file system` as well.